logiqai/docs/logiq-server/logiq-paas-community-edition.md

 `autoVacuum` automates the execution of the `VACUUM` and `ANALYZE` commands to gather statistics. `autoVacuum` checks for bloated tables in the database and reclaims the space for reuse.
 {% endhint %}

-### Uploading a LOGIQ PaaS Enterprise Edition license
+### Uploading a Apica Ascent PaaS Enterprise Edition license

-The LOGIQ PaaS Community Edition gives you access to Enterprise Edition features but with lesser daily log ingest rates and ingest worker processes.
-If you feel the need to up your daily ingest rates and make the most out of LOGIQ by extending its use to the rest of your team with SSO and RBAC, you can upgrade to the LOGIQ PaaS Enterprise Edition.
+The Apica Ascent PaaS Community Edition gives you access to Enterprise Edition features but with lesser daily log ingest rates and ingest worker processes.
+If you feel the need to up your daily ingest rates and make the most out of Apica Ascent by extending its use to the rest of your team with SSO and RBAC, you can upgrade to the Apica Ascent PaaS Enterprise Edition.

 You can get yourself an Enterprise Edition license by contacting us via [license@logiq.ai](mailto:%20license@logiq.ai).
-Once you receive your new license, you can apply it to your LOGIQ deployment using LOGIQ's CLI, [`logiqctl`](../vewing-logs/logiqctl/).
+Once you receive your new license, you can apply it to your Apica Ascent deployment using Apica Ascent's CLI, [`apicactl`](../vewing-logs/logiqctl/).

-To use `logiqctl`, generate an API token from the LOGIQ UI, as shown in the following image.
+To use `apicactl`, generate an API token from the Apica Ascent UI, as shown in the following image.

-Once you've [configured `logiqctl`](https://docs.logiq.ai/vewing-logs/logiqctl/configuring-logiqctl) with your API token and LOGIQ cluster endpoint, run the following commands to update your license.
+Once you've [configured `apicactl`](https://docs.logiq.ai/vewing-logs/logiqctl/configuring-logiqctl) with your API token and Apica Ascent cluster endpoint, run the following commands to update your license.

 ```text
 # Set cluster end point